medford-group/bdqm-vip/lectures/05_Running_DFT_On_PACE.md

 ```

 There are now keyword arguments in the calculator.
-Kpoints are the density at which we sample the inverse space (maybe AJ can explain better.) `h` is the grid spacing of our mesh basis set. `tol_scf` is the convergence criteria. `Relax\_Flag` is just telling it we want to perform a structural relaxtion.
+Kpoints are the density at which we sample the inverse space. `h` is the grid spacing of our mesh basis set. `tol_scf` is the convergence criteria. `Relax\_Flag` is just telling it we want to perform a structural relaxtion.
 The reset are controlling the output.

 Let's run it (don't do this normally.)
 Note that it has made lots of output files. `sprc-calc.out` is the main one.